 Instructions

-- First preheat your oven to 350 degrees F and spray a 7×11 pan or 8×8 pan with non-stick cooking spray.
+- First preheat your oven to 350 degrees F and spray a 7×11 baking pan with non-stick cooking spray.

-- Next, make the shortbread crust by adding the flour, brown sugar, and butter to a food processor.
-Pulse until the mixture becomes a crumbly dough.
-If you don’t have a processor, use a large mixing bowl and electric mixer and mix together until the crust comes together.
+- Next, make the shortbread crust by adding the flour, brown sugar, and butter to a food processor/blender.
+Pulse a few times until the mixture becomes a crumbly dough.

-- Add the dough into the prepared pan and gently press evenly (ensuring there are no holes) to reach all edges to form your crust.
-Bake in the oven for 15 minutes.
+- Add the dough into the prepared pan and gently press evenly to reach all the edges to form your crust.
+Bake in the oven for 13-15 minutes or until the crust is a light golden brown.

 - While the crust is baking, prepare your apple pie bar filling and streusel topping.

-- Core, peel, and slice your apples into small slices.
-Place the sliced apples in a bowl and coat in the sugar, flour, cinnamon, and nutmeg until well coated.
+- Place the diced apples in a mixing bowl and combine with sugar, flour, cinnamon, and nutmeg until evenly coated.

 - For the streusel topping, combine oats, brown sugar, cinnamon, and flour in a mixing bowl.

-- Next, add in cubed butter and incorporate using a pastry blender, two forks, or your hands (my preferred method) until the mixture is like coarse crumbs.
+- Next, add in cold, cubed butter and use a pastry blender, two forks, or your hands (my preferred method) and combine until the mixture looks like coarse crumbs.

-- Once crust has baked for 15 minutes, top with the apple mixture until all the crust is covered.
+- Once crust has baked, top with the apple pie filling until all the crust is covered.
 Sprinkle evenly with the oat streusel topping and place in the oven to bake for 30-35 minutes or until the top is a light golden brown.

 - While the apple pie bars are baking, prepare your homemade salted caramel sauce.

-- Remove apple pie bars from oven and let cool in the pan on a wire rack.
-Once caramel has cooled for 10-15 minutes, drizzle the top of the apple bars with the homemade salted caramel sauce and let it set up completely before slicing and serving.
+- Once caramel has slightly cooled, drizzle the top of the apple pie bars with desired amount of the homemade salted caramel sauce and let it set up completely before slicing and serving.

-- If desired, serve with vanilla ice cream and enjoy!
+- If desired, serve your salted caramel apple pie bars with a scoop of vanilla ice cream, and enjoy!

 Notes